cosmodesi/desigaldev/AgnCats/dr1/README.md

 AGN QSO Summary Catalog for DR1
 ======================

-Authors:
-    Becky Canning,
-    Stephanie Juneau,
-    Mar Mezcua,
-    Raga Pucha,
-    GQP,
-    et al.,

-Version: 0.0 of 2024/12/20
+Version: 1.0 of 2025/03/19

-This is the Readme file for the Galaxy Quasar Physics EDR AGN / QSO Summary Catalogs.
+This is the Readme file for the DESI Galaxy and Quasar Physics DR1 AGN / QSO Summary Catalogs.

 Description
 ===========